nimeshneema/William-Apple-Developer-Platform/Notes/Fundamental Parts of a Function.markdown

 -   How the parts are presented may vary based on the syntax the language uses.

--   Now there may be certain variations to the above "core concepts" depending on the prorgamming langauge.
+-   Now there may be certain variations to the above "core concepts" depending on the programming language.

     -   Some languages may support returning more than one value.